redwoodjs/redwoodjs-com-archive/docs/services.md

 })
 ```

-First try to find a record with the given fields, and if so raise an error, if not then execute the callback.
+So `validateUniqueness()` first tries to find a record with the given fields, and if found raise an error, if not then execute the callback.

 > Why use this when the database can verify uniqueness with a UNIQUE INDEX database constraint?
 The error raised by Prisma when this happens is swallowed by GraphQL and so you can't report it to the user.
 This one will make it back to the browser.
 Also you may be in a situation where you can't have a unique index, but still want to make sure the data is unique before proceeding.